 The agent audit logging service adheres to the log structure common across the Ping Identity Platform.
-For information, refer to Audit the deployment.
+Learn more in Audit the deployment.

 Web Agent supports propagation of the transaction ID across the Ping Identity Platform, using the HTTP header X-ForgeRock-TransactionId.
 Consider configuring this header to prevent malicious actors from flooding the system with requests using the same transaction ID header to hide their tracks.
-For information, refer to Trust transaction headers^C in AM's Security guide.
+Learn more in Trust transaction headers in AM's Security guide.